MeVitae/redis-work-queue/README.md

 A work queue, on top of a redis database, with implementations in Python, Rust, Go, Node.js (TypeScript) and Dotnet (C#).

 This provides no method of tracking the outcome of work items.
-This is fairly simple to implement yourself (just store the result in the redis database with a key derived from the work item id).
+Tracking results is fairly simple to implement yourself (just store the result in the redis database with a key derived from the work item id).
 If you want a more fully-featured system for managing jobs, see our [Collection Manager](https://github.com/MeVitae/redis-collection-manager).

 Implementations in other languages are welcome, open a PR!